CtrlK

 Progressive Disclosure

-Content is well-structured with clear headers and logical grouping, but everything is inline in a single file.
-The templates and API query sections could be referenced as separate files.
-For a skill of this length (~120 lines of content), some splitting would improve scannability.
+The content is well-structured with clear headers and logical grouping, but everything is inline in a single file.
+The templates and API query sections could be split into separate reference files.
+For a skill of this length (~100+ lines), some content could benefit from being referenced rather than included directly.

 2 / 3